-Virtue has been defined as “conformity of life and conduct with the principles of morality.”
-The virtues are thus the practical attitudes and habits adopted in obedience to those principles.
+Virtue has been defined as a “conformity of life and conduct with the principles of morality.”
+Virtues are thus the practical attitudes and habits adopted in obedience to those principles.

-The idea of virtue in the Bible has many connotations, none of them being anything less than Godly excellence.
-According to patheos, the word virtue has many different connotations but ultimately it can be a trait or disposition of character that leads to good behavior.
-Someone with virtue might display wisdom, courage, kindness, good manners, courtesy, modesty, generosity, and self-control in their life.
-They will treat others fairly and esteem others highly and value the sanctity of life.
-They treat others better than they are treated.
-Someone who has virtue has good, moral ethics and makes biblical choices in life.
+The idea of someone exhibiting virtue in the Bible has many connotations, none being anything less than Godly excellence.
+Practically, those who are virtuous of character are those who lead in good behavior.
+Someone with virtue might display wisdom, courage, kindness, and good manners.
+They might also be courteous, modest, generous, and show self-control in their life.
+They will treat others fairly and esteem others highly while they value the sanctity of life.
+Those who treat others better than they are treated are living godly lives.
+They strive to be good, show moral ethics and make sound godly choices in life.

-What has been confusing to me are the ways I see virtue manifest through scripture.
-In many places, biblical interpreters substitute the term power with virtue.
+What can seem confusing are the ways virtue is often revealed in scriptural interpretation.
+In many places, bible interpreters substitute power with the ideal of virtue.

-The reason we see this substitutionary use of terms is related to the source.
+The reason we see this substitutionary use of terms is relative to the source.